vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 ![image](/assets/2024-08-14/020.png)

-Now, we can just plug the Gateway directly into the USB port.
+Now, we can plug the Gateway directly into the USB port of our Peakboard Box:

 ![image](/assets/2024-08-14/030.jpg)

-In the Peakboard designer we just use the global event "KeyInput" and then scanned code is available through the "get string parameter" block.
-Every time a code is scanned this event is triggered.
+In Peakboard Designer, we use the global event **KeyInput**.
+We can get the scanned code through the **get string parameter** block.
+Each time a code is scanned, this event gets triggered.

 ![image](/assets/2024-08-14/040.png)